Balance Transfers: 0% APR Tactics and Fine-Print Pitfalls

 Scripts you can use (short & useful) ☎️

-• Same-issuer rule: “Can I transfer a balance from [Old Bank] to this card?
+• Same-issuer rule: “Can I transfer a balance from to this card?
 I want to confirm eligibility.”

 • Soft-pull CLI (after 3–6 statements): “I’ve paid on time and kept balances low.
 Could you review me for a credit limit increase with a soft pull?”